JuliaGPU/OpenCL.jl/README.md

 OpenCL.jl provides access to [OpenCL API](https://www.khronos.org/registry/OpenCL/) versions 1.0, 1.1, 1.2 and 2.0.

 ## Installation
 1. Install an OpenCL driver.
-(If you're on macOS, OpenCL should already be available.)
+(If you're on macOS, OpenCL is either already available or unsupported.)
 2. Add OpenCL to your Julia environment:

 ```julia